KTH/skog/docs/01-nodejs-context.md

-# How do Node.js Contexts works
+# How do Node.js Contexts work

 Skog uses **Async Context Tracking** under the hood, a feature introduced in Node.js 14.
 Unfortunately it is not well documented so we will try to explain it here.